Do Pets Have Souls?

 “Whatever that little being was… it mattered.”

-And sometimes that thought alone feels like a clue.
+And I don’t know… that feels like a clue.

 Why Do People Feel Their Pet Is Still With Them?